Wat Chaiyamangalaram

 Location of Wat Chaiyamangalaram

-The exact location is marked on the map on my Top Penang Attractions page.
+The exact location is marked on this map.

 Address: 24, Lorong Burma, Georgetown, 10250 Georgetown, Pulau Pinang